pactflow/terraform-provider-pact/docs/resources/token.md

 # Token Resource

 This resource manages the lifecycle of the _API Token_ of the current user.
-A Token can be used to make API calls to the Pactflow platform.
+A Token can be used to make API calls to the PactFlow platform.

 !> **It is highly recommended that this resource only be used to import existing tokens, and not be used to update existing tokens - you are likely to end up locking yourself out this way.
 This feature should not be used by most customers**

 ## Compatibility

--> This feature is only available for the Pactflow platform.
+-> This feature is only available for the PactFlow platform.

 ## Example Usage